ViktorHirin/LightFuryNFT/README.md

-# LightFuryNFT
+# lightfuryNFT
-This is an NFT minting website on Polygon
+This is an NFT minting web site on polygon